MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 # Future improvements

-One of the things that quite often happens with writing vectorized code for simple particle simulations is that all the vector variables are 3d, and can easily be stored in registers, but the current compiler will generate it as a [..., a, b, 3] shaped kernel with a lot of duplicated arithmetic (unless you create your own vec class that operates only on scalars), like in [the n-body simulation example](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Simulation/n-body.ipynb).
+One of the things that quite often happens with writing vectorized code for simple particle simulations, like the simple N-body example from above, is that all the vector variables are 3d, and can easily be stored in registers, but the current compiler will generate it as a [..., a, b, 3] shaped kernel with a lot of duplicated arithmetic (unless you create your own vec class that operates only on scalars).
 This is something that could be optimized in the future, by generating the initial kernel with a smaller shape, like [..., a, b, 1] and then unrolling the dimensions that are broadcast compared to the kernel's shape.

+Even more advanced optimizations can be performed from that starting point, like automatic caching of data into groupshared memory.
+Such a caching would require automatic read/write range analysis, for that I will need to implement a VM that executes the operations and computes the range of values they can have with interval arithmetic (perhaps more complex analysis too).

-At the moment the IR does not have a representation for groupshared memory, which is a big bottleneck for large matrix multiplications, and can be quite useful for some other algorithms, like FFT/sort/convolutions.
+At the moment the IR does not have a representation for groupshared memory, which is a big bottleneck for large matrix multiplications, and can be quite useful for optimizing some other algorithms, like [FFT](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Rendering/fft2d.ipynb)/[sort](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Algorithms/sorting_tests.py)/[convolutions](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Rendering/convolution.py).

-Kernels can be additionally fused at the workgroup level as a post kernel fusion pass, which is quite complicated, and requires additional groupshared memory with group syncs, but for small neural networks it could be a massive speedup.
+Kernels can be additionally fused at the workgroup level as a post kernel fusion pass, which is quite complicated, and requires additional groupshared memory with group syncs, and a correct estimation of the group size, but for small neural networks it could be a massive speedup.

-Another thing that is perhaps very high in the priority list right now is to implement repeating computation eliminator, its quite troublesome to implement due to requiring some way to compare entire computation chains (by making a specific computation result node have a unique number), but would remove quite a lot of redundant cruft from the generated kernels.
+Another thing that is perhaps very high in the priority list right now is to implement repeating computation eliminator, its quite troublesome due to requiring some way to compare entire computation chains (by making a specific computation result node have a unique number), but would remove quite a lot of redundant cruft from the generated kernels.

 One nice thing, that I would like to borrow from JAX is `vmap`.
 Writing particle simulations in vectorized form often annoyingly require a lot of `squeeze` and `unsqueeze` operations, which could be automated if you vectorized a single particle calculation into a target shape.
 In fact, I could also make the explicit `kernel` node usage assume that all its children are scalar (if not - unroll), and it would also behave similarly to `vmap` with the exception of it forcibly creating a single kernel no matter what.
 Implementing `vmap` is, I supect, not to difficult, as it only requires padding all the shapes of the child operation with the given shape (with some peculiarities).
 Syntactically it could look like